v0i4/exyt/README.md

 # how to use:

 1. Add `{:exyt_dlp, "~> 0.1.3"}` to your mix.exs file;
+2. mix deps.get
-2. Check if everything is setted correctly:
+3. Check if everything is setted correctly:

     ![image](https://github.com/user-attachments/assets/aa1b068f-b8aa-46fc-82d3-a4da60743081)